 Since 2012, the Gallipoli Medical Research Foundation has partnered with RSL Queensland to enhance the health and wellbeing of our veterans and their families.

-RSL Queensland has committed $6.75 million to support our research in to reducing the prevalence and severity of mental health issues, and assist with the transition to civilian life for ADF personnel.
+To date RSL Queensland has committed over $15 million to support our research in to reducing the prevalence and severity of mental health issues, and assist with the transition to civilian life for ADF personnel.

 RSL Queensland helps in real and practical ways including Mental health support, Emergency financial assistance, Bereavement assistance for Defence families who have lost loved ones, Help with compensation claims through the Department of Veterans’ Affairs, Referrals to peer support groups and other specialist services, Visiting the sick, injured and lonely in hospital and/or at their homes, Short term crisis accommodation and Subsidised longer term housing solutions.